abhisek2004/Dev-Elevate/README.md

 ---

 🧪 **Test Locally First**
-Before pushing to production, test the signup + mail flow on **localhost**.
+Before pushing to production, Change the branch and then push test the signup + mail flow on **localhost**.
 Make sure emails are triggered, and data is saved correctly in the DB.

 Once confirmed — go ahead and connect to the live MongoDB Atlas cluster for full deployment 🚀